Horse Judging Contest

 Participants will provide oral reasons for their judging decisions as follows:

 - Participants who are Senior members will give four oral sets of reasons.
 Senior reasons will be given in at least two halter classes and one performance class.
+Senior Rookie contestants will give two sets of oral reasons; one halter and one performance.

 - Participants who are Junior members will give two sets of oral reasons.
 Senior members will give four sets of oral reasons.
+Junior Rookie contestants will give one set of oral reasons on a halter class.

 - Participants will be notified when the class is called if oral reasons will be given on the class being judged.